KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/homework/homework.md

 # Homework {#homework}

 The more you practice, the more comfortable you’ll feel!
-Work through the following tutorial on your own time at home to help cement the concepts in your brain.
+Work through the following tutorial on your own time at home to help reenforce what you learned.

+{% hint style='tip' %}
+##### Hey Slacker!

+Remember, we're here to help.
+Join the KCWiT #codingandcocktails Slack Channel: [kcwit.slack.com](http://kcwit.slack.com)
+{% endhint %}

 1. Push your work (with or without the bonuses) to Github & tell us in Slack, so we can celebrate together!